Automatic recount if difference in votes is 2% or less; special voting hour for those serving stay-home notice

 Hello, your email is unverified.
 Please confirm for access to all your SPH accounts.
 RESEND VERIFICATION EMAIL

-FOR the upcoming General Election on July 10, there will be an automatic recount if the difference in the number of votes between the top candidate and any other candidate is 2 per cent or less, according to the latest statement by the Elections Department on Wednesday.
+FOR the July 10 General Election, there will be an automatic recount if the difference in the number of votes between the top candidate and any other candidate is 2 per cent or less, the Elections Department (ELD) said in a statement on Wednesday.

 BT is now on Telegram!